IrishMarineInstitute/irish_sea_sensitivity_analysis/README.md

-# Ecological Sensitivity Analysis of the Western Irish Sea
+# Ecological sensitivity analysis of the western Irish Sea to inform future designation of Marine Protected Areas (MPAs)
-This contains the raw data, shapefiles, geotiffs and scripts used for analysis and to create the figures in the Ecological Sensitivity Analysis of the Western Irish Sea Report.
+This repository provides open access to the raw data, shapefiles, geotiffs and scripts used in the project's analysis, and to create the maps and figures that are presented in the project's final report, and it's appendices.

-To download navigate to the relevant folder and file you would like to download, then click on the download button in the top right corner, as seen on the image below.
+To download individual files, please navigate to the relevant folder and file you would like to download, then click on the download button in the top right corner, as seen on the image below.

 ![download_instructions](https://github.com/IrishMarineInstitute/irish_sea_sensitivity_analysis/blob/main/download_instructions.PNG)